Home | Documents | Events Calendar | Hours | Directions | Contact | 518-761-8200 742 Bay Rd. Queensbury, NY 12804 Instagram

 • 1800 feet of sanitary main

-User Rate: $495.40 per parcel per year (residential unit).
+The User Rate is determined annually at a Public Hearing in September.
 This appears on the January Town & County Tax Bill.

 Located in the South Queensbury area including portions of Queensbury Avenue and Dix Avenue, this serves the mostly industrial area and the Floyd Bennett Airport.